trthatcher/MLKernels.jl/README.md

 Through the use of kernel functions, kernel-based methods may operate in a high (potentially infinite) dimensional implicit feature space without explicitly mapping data from the original feature space to the new feature space.
-For example, through the use of Kernel PCA, the non linearly separable data above may be mapped to another space where it is linearly separable:
+For example, through the use of Kernel PCA, non linearly separable data may be mapped to another space where it is linearly separable:

 <p align="center"><img alt="Original Data" src="example/img/original.png"  /></p>
 <p align="center"><img alt="Transformed Data" src="example/img/wireframe.png"  /></p>

-This allows for the data to be linearly separated using a hyperplane:
+This allows for the transformed data to be linearly separated using a
+hyperplane:

 <p align="center"><img alt="Separating Hyperplane" src="example/img/separatinghyperplane.png"  /></p>